Speak2Erase/fmod-oxide/README.md

 ### NOTE:
 Tests expect fmod to be placed in the `fmod/` folder.
 This is not included in the repository, and must be downloaded from [FMOD's website](https://www.fmod.com/download).

+### NOTE 2:
+This isn't actually licensed under GPL.
+I'm not sure what to license things under right now and my editor defaults to assuming my project is GPL and autoinserts the GPL header.
+I never exepcted to really share this with anyone yet, so I haven't gotten around to fixing it!